-Held over the Labor Day weekend, this popular festival celebrates LGBTQA culture and attracts participants from all over the world.
-The festival’s annual hub, Bourbon Pub/Parade, will be open 24/7.
-Just like in the previous years, it will serve as an epicenter of the Bourbon Street Extravaganza, a free show/block party happening on Saturday, and the annual Southern Decadence Grand Marshal Parade on Sunday.
+Held over the Labor Day weekend, this popular festival celebrates LGBTQA+ culture and attracts participants from all over the world.
+The festival’s annual hub, Bourbon Pub/Parade, is typically open 24/7.
+Just like in previous years, it serves as an epicenter of the Bourbon Street Extravaganza, a free show/block party happening on Saturday, and the annual Southern Decadence Grand Marshal Parade on Sunday.

 National Fried Chicken Festival

-Now expanded to three days, this relative newcomer on the foodie-fest scene promises to be one of the highlights of September.
-The free fest will have three outdoor stages, two for music and one for the cooking demos, at the Woldenberg Riverfront Park.
+This relative newcomer on the foodie-fest scene serves as one of the highlights of September.
+The two-day free fest usually features three outdoor stages, two for music and one for the cooking demos, at the Lakefront.
 The stellar food lineup includes over 30 well-known fried chicken vendors coming from all over the region to represent different cooking styles of this classic Southern dish.

-New Orleans throws its version of Oktoberfest over the three weekends in October at Deutsches Haus in Mid-City, to celebrate the city’s rich German history with all the usual trappings, including authentic food and live music.
+New Orleans throws its version of Oktoberfest over three Fridays and Saturdays in October at Deutsches Haus in Mid-City, to celebrate the city’s rich German history with all the usual trappings, including authentic food and live music.

 Art for Art’s Sake

-One of the best attended art events in the city, this annual fundraiser is an open house for the New Orleans Contemporary Arts Center (CAC) and an opportunity to browse the shops and galleries in the CBD district and along the commercial stretch of Magazine Street.
+The always well-attended Art for Art’s Sake is an opportunity to browse the shops and galleries along the commercial stretch of Magazine Street.
 Expect extended hours, special deals, live music, and beverage sampling.